snehaldatar/eGain-address-book-import-utlity/README.md

 3. Duplicate contacts will not be created
 4. This address-book.csv is just an example structure.
 You can add lot more fields while creating contacts.
 A complete set of available attributes is available in the requestBody.json file
 5. When you are planning to add more fields to contacts, then add those fields to the address-book.csv and also modify the requestBody present inside the processor.js file and deploy the updated package to AWS
-6. AWS Resources used: S3 - To upload the address-book.csv, Lambda - To process the uploaded csv file
+6. AWS Resources used: S3 - To upload the address-book.csv
+                       Lambda - To process the uploaded csv file